 As of December 31, 2022 a portion of the Resource pit has been downgraded to Inferred from Indicated and Measured.
-This area consists of approximately 285 Mt Resource and is located under the Salmijärvi pit and between the Salmijärvi pit and Aitik pit.
-The decision to downgrade the material came as a result of updated water management plans which incorporate the use of the Salmijärvi pit once it is mined out in 2023.
+This area consists of approximately 275 Mt Resource and is located under the Salmijärvi pit and between the Salmijärvi pit and Aitik pit.
+The decision to downgrade the material came as a result of updated water management plans which incorporate the use of the Salmijärvi pit which was mined out in 2023.